MGriot/chemtools/doc/Documentation.md

 Welcome to the Chemtools documentation.
 This document provides an overview of the library's structure and how to use it.

+For a high-level overview of the project's goals and core architectural principles, see the [Project Overview](project_overview.md).

 ## Structure

 The library is organized into several modules: